 The purpose of the Loans Fund is to record advances from the loan fund for expenditure incurred, or loans made to third parties, which a local authority has determined are to be financed from borrowing as set out in Regulation 2 of The Local Authority (Capital Finance and Accounting) (Scotland) Regulations 2016 ["the Regulations"].
-The Council is also statutorily required to repay Loans Fund advances and to therefore prudently determine the periods over which it will repay Loans Fund advances as well as the amount of repayment in any financial year.
+The Council is also statutorily required to repay Loans Fund advances and to prudently determine the periods over which it will repay Loans Fund advances and the amount of repayments in any financial year.

-Loans Fund advances comprise several items and the estimated opening balances for 2018/19, where applicable for this Authority, are shown below:-
+Loans Fund advances comprise several items and the estimated opening balances for 2020/21, where applicable for North Ayrshire Council, are:

-- The Authority's capital expenditure (£295.113m), - grants to third parties and expenditure on third party assets which would be classified as capital expenditure by a local authority (£0m), and - loans to third parties (£0m), and - expenditure for which a borrowing consent has been issued by the Scottish Government (£0m).
+- capital expenditure (£314.391m); - grants to third parties and expenditure on third party assets which would be classified as capital expenditure by a local authority (£0m); - loans to third parties (£0m); and - expenditure for which a borrowing consent has been issued by the Scottish Government (£0m).